maddog860/Dell-Latitude-7490-Sonoma-BCM94360NG/README.md

 this specific issue, and it may not be needed anymore if your trackpad can use this kext.

 Confirmed Working:
 USB ports (USBA and USBC)
 HDMI
 Sound
-Brightness and Volume adjustment keys
+Brightness and Volume adjust keys function properly Sleep works Airplay (extensively tested)
-Sleep
-Airplay (extensively tested)
 Trackpoint AKA “Pointing Stick”
 Filevault
 Ethernet
 Low Power Mode
+USB PowerShare (Option in bios may be turned on without affecting sleep) Graphics Acceleration Internal Microphone
+Internal Webcam
+MicroSD Card Reader
 NSS:2 for BCM94360NG

 Have Not Tested:
-Airdrop, Messages compatibility.
+Airdrop, Messages compatibility, Smart Card Reader, Fingerprint sensor

 Clear unknown BIOS password: Just enter the System Number displayed on BIOS unlock screen into this website: https://bios-pw.org/.